 - 1.1.
 We (“eMop Ltd”) collect and use personal data or information about individuals for specific and lawful purposes.
-Individuals could include customers, employees, temporary and agency workers, contractors and supplier
+Individuals could include customers, employees, temporary and agency workers, contractors and suppliers.

 2 Our Details